sparanoid/almace-scaffolding/_app/_posts/note/2014-06-09-creating-themes.md

 |   |   |   |   └── ...
 ```

 The theme specific config `curtana.yml` should have the same filename as your theme name.
-It should contain theme specific variables and can also override AMSF built-in settings.
+It should contain theme-specific variables and can also override AMSF built-in settings.

 More info about theme structure you can check out my default theme [Curtana](https://github.com/amsf/amsf-curtana).